Gluten-Free Peach Mango Pie

 Ingredients

-• 3 cups peeled and sliced peaches (from about 6 medium/large peaches)
+• 3 cups peaches - peeled and cut into 1-inch chunks (from about 6 medium peaches)

-• 3 cups peeled and sliced mangoes (about 3 large mangoes)
+• 3 cups mangoes - peeled and cut into 1-inch chunks (from about 3 large mangoes)

 • 1 tablespoon lemon juice